How to Start

 Step 2:

 Applicant must file a petition though our Online Licensing Portal.
 A hearing with the Pole & Conduit Commission will be scheduled for the third Thursday of the month at 9AM.
-Upon attending the hearing and receiving approval, the Pole and Conduit Commission will issue an approval permit number to the applicant and forward the approved Petition and Order form to the Department of Public Works; Traffic, Parking and Transportation; the Electrical Department; and the Police Department.
+Upon attending the hearing and receiving approval, the Pole and Conduit Commission will issue an approval permit number to the applicant and forward the approved Petition and Order form to the Department of Public Works; the Department of Transportation; the Electrical Department; and Cambridge Police Department.

 Step 3: